There’s a reason that the talent acquisition journey is illustrated as a recruitment funnel. The…

 Bias in hiring is often unintentional and can’t be detected based on a single job search.
 Questioning established practices or reflecting on the process can help recruiters, but ultimately, you’ll want to analyze the data long-term to ensure your organization’s hiring practices does not suffer from bias.

 Greater organizational diversity will benefit the brand and company as a whole.
 Diversity within hiring practices has proven to be beneficial in a number of ways, and it's smart to establishing this hiring goal, whether it's not hiring everyone from University X to ensuring gender diversity at the level of leadership.
 AI recruiting tools can certainly replicate any biased patterns—as evidenced recently in Amazon’s recruiting tool and its seeming gender discrimination.
-With a lot of data, an AI tool can excise the biased decisions humans may make and determine ability only based on candidates’ skills.
+With a lot of data, an AI software tool can excise the biased decisions humans may make and determine ability only based on candidates’ skills.